 How Do Commercial Loans Work?

 Commercial loans are extended by traditional banks, credit unions, and other financial institutions, as well as by online lenders.
-The application process for commercial loans varies by lender, but it typically involves providing documentation of the business owner’s personal finances and business finances.
+The application process for these loans varies by lender, but it typically involves providing documentation of the business owner’s personal finances and business finances.

-Depending on the borrower’s needs and creditworthiness, commercial loan amounts can vary from several thousands of dollars up to several millions of dollars.
+Depending on the borrower’s needs and creditworthiness, loan amounts can vary from several thousands of dollars up to several millions of dollars.
 Annual percentage rates (APRs) start at 3% or 4% and go up to 20% or higher, depending on the loan type and the borrower’s credit history.

 Once a commercial loan is approved, funds are disbursed to the business account and interest begins to accrue at the agreed rate.
-Payments are made monthly for a set loan term—typically up to five or 10 years, but this number can be up to 20 or 25 years for some federally insured programs like those backed by the Small Business Administration (SBA).
+Payments are made monthly for a set term—typically up to five or 10 years, but this number can be up to 20 or 25 years for some federally insured programs like those backed by the Small Business Administration (SBA).

 Unlike traditional term loans, commercial loans are often not fully amortized, which means that a loan may have a five- or 10-year term, but have a 25-year amortization schedule.
 This results in a balloon payment that must be paid in full or refinanced at the end of the loan term.